 On September 10, 2013, the 2005 Series A Capital Fund Program Revenue Bonds (NYCHA) were retired through an advance refunding and the Corporation incurred a loss in the amount of \$8,958,000 which will be amortized over the shorter of the life of the old bonds or the new bonds.
-As of October 31, 2022, the balance of the unamortized deferred loss on early retirement of debt was \$3,935,000.
-Since HDC adopted GASB 91 this year, this is now excluded from the Enterprise Fund financial statements and is part of the conduit bond reporting.
+As of October 31, 2024, the balance of the unamortized deferred loss on early retirement of debt was \$2,893,000.
+Since the adoption of GASB 91, this is now excluded from the Enterprise Fund financial statements and is part of the conduit bond reporting.